Genetically Modified Viruses Help Save A Patient With A 'Superbug' Infection

 "This is actually a historic moment," says Steffanie Strathdee, a professor of medicine at the University of California, San Diego.
 She co-directs a center that focuses on phages, which are viruses that infect bacteria.

-"This is the first time that a genetically engineered phage has been used to successfully treat a superbug infection in a human being."
-Strathdee says.
+"This is the first time that a genetically engineered phage has been used to successfully treat a superbug infection in a human being," Strathdee says.
 "It's terribly exciting."

 A phage, shorthand for bacteriophage, is a natural enemy of bacteria.
 Phages have been used for decades to try to treat infections.
 But the organisms have not been extensively studied or incorporated into general medical use in most countries.